 The Company has evaluated the positive and negative evidence bearing upon its ability to realize the deferred tax assets.
-Management has considered the Company's history of cumulative net losses incurred since inception and its lack of commercialization of any products or generation of any revenue from product sales since inception and has concluded that it is more likely than not that the Company will not realize the benefits of the deferred tax assets.
-Accordingly, a full valuation allowance has been established against the deferred tax assets as of December 31, 2017 and 2016.
+The Company considered its history of cumulative net losses incurred since inception, its lack of substantial revenue generated to date, and its forecasted future operating losses and concluded that it is more likely than not that the Company will not realize the benefits of its deferred tax assets.
+Accordingly, a full valuation allowance has been established against the deferred tax assets as of December 31, 2018 and 2017.
 The Company evaluates positive and negative evidence of its' ability to realize deferred tax assets at each reporting period.

-Changes in the valuation allowance for deferred tax assets during the years ended December 31, 2017, 2016, and 2015 related primarily to the increases in net operating loss carryforwards, capitalized start-up costs, and research and development tax credit carryforwards and were as follows:
+Changes in the valuation allowance for deferred tax assets during the years ended December 31, 2018, 2017, and 2016 related primarily to the increases in net operating loss carryforwards, capitalized start-up costs, and research and development tax credit carryforwards and were as follows:

-Year Ended December 31, 2017 2016 2015 Valuation allowance at beginning of year \$ (30,726) \$ (13,286) \$ (6,444) Decreases recorded as benefit to income tax provision Increases resulting from the acquisition of Confluence (4,176) Increases recorded to income tax provision (11,976) (17,440) (6,842) Valuation allowance as of end of year \$ (46,878) \$ (30,726) \$ (13,286)
+Year Ended December 31, 2018 2017 2016 Valuation allowance at beginning of year \$ (46,878) \$ (30,726) \$ (13,286) Decreases recorded as benefit to income tax provision Increases resulting from the acquisition of Confluence (4,176) Increases recorded to income tax provision (34,107) (11,976) (17,440) Valuation allowance as of end of year \$ (80,985) \$ (46,878) \$ (30,726)

 During the year ended December 31, 2015, the Company recorded unrecognized tax benefits in the amount of \$4,400 related to start-up costs that were previously deducted beginning in the initial return filing period ended December 31, 2012.
 During the year ended December 31, 2016, the Company filed a method of accounting change with the IRS related to the start-up costs, and reversed the related unrecognized tax position.
-During the year ended December 31, 2017, the Company recorded uncertain tax benefits related to tax positions from the acquired Confluence business.
+During the year ended December 31, 2017, the Company recorded uncertain tax benefits related to tax positions from the acquired Confluence business, which were settled during the year ended December 31, 2018.
 The following table summarizes the changes in the Company's unrecognized tax benefits:

-Year ended December 31, 2 017 2016 2015 Unrecognized tax benefits at beginning of year \$ \$ (4,400) \$ Increases related to prior year tax provisions (43) (2,624) Decreases related to prior year tax provisions 4,400 Increases related to current year tax provisions (1,776) Unrecognized tax benefits as of end of year \$ (43) \$ \$ (4,400)
+Year ended December 31, 2018 2017 2016 Unrecognized tax benefits at beginning of year \$ 43 \$ \$ (4,400) Increases related to prior year tax provisions 43 Decreases related to prior year tax provisions (43) 4,400 Increases related to current year tax provisions Unrecognized tax benefits as of end of year \$ \$ 43 \$

-The total amount of unrecognized tax benefits that, if recognized, would impact the Company's effective tax rate were \$36 and \$0 as of December 31, 2017 and 2016, respectively.
-The Company accrues interest and penalties related to unrecognized tax benefits in income tax expense (benefit) in the consolidated statements of operations and comprehensive loss.
-During each of the years ended December 31, 2017, 2016 and 2015, the Company recognized expense (benefit) of \$3, \$0 and \$0, respectively, related to interest and penalties.
+The total amount of unrecognized tax benefits that, if recognized, would impact the Company's effective tax rate were \$0 and \$36 as of December 31, 2018 and 2017, respectively.
+The Company accrues interest and penalties related to unrecognized tax benefits in income tax expense (benefit) in the consolidated statement of operations and comprehensive loss.
+During each of the years ended December 31, 2018, 2017 and 2016, the Company recognized expense (benefit) of \$0, \$3 and \$0, respectively, related to interest and penalties.